neildavis/mgpr-pi/README.md

 ## Limitations ##

+* Only Raspberry Pi 2, 3 & 4 models are currently supported with 1GB or more of RAM.
+The original Pi and Pi Zero use an ARM chip that cannot be used by box86's 'DynaRec' (dynamic recompiler) so performance would suffer.
+The Pi Zero 2 may work, but the 512 MB RAM is likely to be a problem building box86 and I don't have one to test on.
 * Currently this script supports only 32-bit versions of Raspberry Pi OS.
 * It has only been tested against the 'Bullseye' release.
 * It requires the use of the KMS GL driver to get playable performance.